McModknower/McModknower.github.io/minecraft/crash-database.md

 - `Caused by: java.lang.NoClassDefFoundError: com/simibubi/create/api/registry/CreateRegistries`
   known mods that can cause this issue: adastra

+#### `Error loading class: net/caffeinemc/mods/sodium/api/memory/MemoryIntrinsics (java.lang.ClassNotFoundException: net.caffeinemc.mods.sodium.api.memory.MemoryIntrinsics)`

+This is a nice example where one mod is missing its dependency, but it is not as nicely formatted as below under `Missing or unsupported mandatory dependencies:`.
+In the log this is from, Embeddium (which is a forge port of Sodium) was missing, and Oculus (which is a forge port of Iris) requires it to work.

 ### `java.lang.NoSuchMethodError`
 This is similar to the errors about classes above, but i only know of it in cases where mod A was made for a different version of mod B.